About this course

 EAS Course prerequisites: You must be either a New Zealand citizen, a New Zealand resident or hold a current work permit to enrol on an EWRB Registration course with us.
 Previous electrical work experience is strongly recommended.

-There are no prerequisites required for the EAS course and examination.
+There are no prerequisites required for the EAS course.
 However, to be eligible for registration (unless exempted by the EWRB), candidates will need to demonstrate to the EWRB that they have completed 18 months of practical training/experience as an Electrical Appliance Serviceperson while holding a Trainee Limited Certificate (TLC).

 Important Update: From 1 September 2026, the EAS registration class limits of work will expand to include the disconnection and reconnection of fittings to which fixed wired appliances are connected.
 The EASQ (Electrical Appliance Serviceperson Qualified) registration class has been merged into EAS as of 4 August 2025.